eigenfoo-archives/knn-embeddings/README.md

 ## Remarks

-1. Stopwords didn't help much.
-They increased and decreased performance, depending on the corpus and word embedding.
+1. Stopwords didn't help.
+The default stopwords shipped with `nltk` were used: all stopwords were stripped from the embeddings and from the testing documents (i.e. stopwords were neither embedded nor considered during testing).
+The result was that stopwords both increased performance by at most 1%, and decreased performance by at most 2%, depending on the corpus and the word embedding.
 2. Just getting from word vectors to document vectors required a lot of
-   experimentation: the max, min and their concatenation were all found to consistently underperform a simple mean.
+   experimentation: taking the maximum, minimum and the concatenation of the two were all found to consistently underperform taking the mean.